-This advisory discusses the recent decision in Rivera v.
-Holder, --- F.R.D. ----, 2015 WL 1632739 (W.D.
-Wa.
+This advisory discusses the district court's decision in Rivera v.
+Holder, 307 F.R.D.
+539 (W.D.
+Wash.
 2015), which clarifies that immigration judges ("IJs") have authority under INA § 236(a), 8 U.S.C. § 1226(a) to grant release on conditional parole as an alternative to release on a monetary bond.

-The Immigration and Nationality Act ("INA"), § 236(a), 8 U.S.C. § 1226(a), expressly authorizes the Attorney General to release a noncitizen from detention pending her removal case on a "bond of at least \$1,500... or conditional parole."
-However, in recent years, IJ nationwide have refused to hear requests for conditional parole-or release on recognizance-on the grounds that they lack authority under the statute and regulations to grant release without a minimum \$1,500 bond.
+The Immigration and Nationality Act ("INA"), § 236(a), 8 U.S.C. § 1226(a), expressly authorizes the Attorney General to release a noncitizen from detention pending her removal case on a "bond of at least \$1,500 . . . or conditional parole."
+However, in recent years, IJs nationwide have refused to hear requests for conditional parole-or release on recognizance-on the grounds that they lack authority under the statute and regulations to grant release without a minimum \$1,500 bond.
 The result is that many individuals remain in detention even where non-monetary conditions of release would suffice to ensure their appearance at future proceedings, solely because they are unable to pay a bond.

 In October 2014, the ACLU Immigrants' Rights Project ("IRP"), ACLU of Washington, and Northwest Immigrant Rights Project ("NWIRP") filed Rivera v.
 Holder, a class action lawsuit on behalf of detainees in the Western District of Washington challenging the immigration courts' policy of refusing to hear requests for conditional parole.
 On April 13, 2015, the district court certified the class and ruled that the plain language of INA § 236(a) permits IJs to grant conditional parole.
 Thus, under the ruling, IJs in Washington State must now consider whether to grant conditional parole instead of imposing a monetary bond.
-See Rivera, 2015 WL 1632739, at 11-12.
+See Rivera, 307 F.R.D. at 553.
+We strongly encourage practitioners in Washington State to request that IJs consider releasing individuals on conditional parole pursuant to Rivera.